wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-10-06_Chatbot_Python_Local.md

 and the `Messenger` class looks as below.
 It's a simple class that has one constructor and two methods:

-1) contstructor: upon creating a Messenger object, it will retrieve (and set) the bot ID.
+1. constructor: upon creating a Messenger object, it will retrieve (and set) the bot ID.
 As it knows the api-key (generated in the Webex Teams bot creation page), it knows based on this api-key which bot is 'talking'.
-2) get_message: retrieves the message based on the incoming message_id
+2. get_message: retrieves the message based on the incoming message_id
-3) post_message: allows us to send a message back to the Webex Teams room
+3. post_message: allows us to send a message back to the Webex Teams room

 ```python
 import json